eleqtrizit/DistanceMeasuringCameras/README.md

 # Distance Measuring Cameras
 Measure the distance of objects using a stereoscopic camera.

-Using a stereoscopic camera purchased off Amazon (SVPRO 720p HD Webcam MJPEG &YUY2 Mini CMOS OV9712 USB Camera Module), I'm using simply trigonometry to measure the distance of an object.
+Using a stereoscopic camera purchased off Amazon (SVPRO 720p HD Webcam MJPEG &YUY2 Mini CMOS OV9712 USB Camera Module), I'm using simple trigonometry to measure the distance of an object.

 The left camera is used as the basis of the measurement.
 How it works: